-Verses by Pope Damasus, commemorating the construction of the basilica in Rome dedicated to *Laurence/Laurentius (deacon and martyr of Rome, S00037), later known as S. Lorenzo in Damaso.
-Written in Latin in Rome, 366-384.
+Latin verses by Pope Damasus, commemorating the construction of a basilica in Rome dedicated to *Laurence/Laurentius (deacon and martyr of Rome, S00037), later known as S. Lorenzo in Damaso.
+Written in Rome, 366/384.

 Evidence ID